0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 The taste of his lips
 ```

-- Even after all of this, as seen many times throughout the album, the victim keeps getting pulled into the potential of being with
+- Even after all of this, as seen many times throughout the album, the victim keeps getting pulled back
+- Even with them being with another person, they still continue
 ### Part 4: Anger

 ```ad-quote